LincanLi98/LincanLi98.github.io/_teaching/2025-summer-teaching-1.md

 ---

-I'm a teaching assistant staff for undergraduate course **CGS3465-0001.su25** at CS FSU, collaborated with Prof. James Lamm.
+(2025 Summer) I'm a teaching assistant staff for undergraduate course **CGS3465-0001.su25**--Introduction to Programming Using Python, collaborated with Prof. James Lamm.

 Administrivia
 ======